isomerpages/mas-moneysense/_buy-now-pay-later/3 Traps To Avoid When You Go Shopping.md

 A small adjustment you could make to your online shopping routine is to carefully go through your shopping cart.
 Are you sure you want to buy all the items?
 Are there hidden charges?

-**The bottomline**
+#### The bottomline

 Knowing how retailers go all out to persuade you to part with more money is bagging a deal in itself.
 After all, that money you did not spend because you saw through their tricks can be put to better use, such as saving or investing.

-It is easier to curb an itch to turn to retail therapy when you have clear financial goals (read more about how to set goals for yourself [here](https://www.moneysense.gov.sg/articles/2020/6/setting-financial-goals), and try our tool for reaching for your own financial goals [here](https://www.mymoneysense.gov.sg/)).
+It is easier to curb an itch to turn to retail therapy when you have clear financial goals (read more about how to set goals for yourself [here](https://www.moneysense.gov.sg/articles/2020/6/setting-financial-goals), and try our tool for reaching for your own financial goals here.